The Pin-Up Girls: Taste Test

 Michael Sutton, a writer for the All-Music Guide, discovered them by accident on a random NU107 air check mailed from the Philippines by music fan Denis Batungbacal.
-Sutton signed The Pin-Ups to Tacoma, Washington’s Know-It-All Records in 2002, making them the first Philippine-based band to be signed to a U.S. label.
+Sutton signed the Pin-Ups to Tacoma, Washington’s Know-It-All Records in 2002, making them the first Philippine-based band to be signed to a U.S. label.

-Aquino left for the U.S. and was replaced by Jaja Manuel (Girl In Park, who eventually signed with Know-It-All Records and released an album internationally) and Garcia was eventually replaced by Mitch Singson (Ciudad (band), ex-Sugarfree) as the Pin-Up Girls released their 6-track U.S. debut, Taste Test, in 2003.
+Aquino left for the U.S. and was replaced by Jaja Manuel (Girl in Park, who eventually signed with Know-It-All Records and released an album internationally) and Garcia was eventually replaced by Mitch Singson (Ciudad, ex-Sugarfree) as the Pin-Up Girls released their 6-track U.S. debut, Taste Test, in 2003.
 "Caress", written and produced by Castro, hit the top ten on NU-107 number one on Flashback Alternatives in New Jersey.

-The EP’s artwork was also designed by Leinil Francis Yu.
+The EP's artwork was also designed by Leinil Francis Yu.

-In 2006, The Pin-Up's drummer Noel Garcia died from a heart attack.
+In 2006, the Pin-Up's drummer Noel Garcia died from a heart attack.

 In 2004, Taste Test was reissued with several bonus tracks as Taste Test: Expanded Menu, receiving reviews in the UK.
 It was during this time that Manuel left the band and was not replaced.

 Take on the Weakened Sky

-In 2005, Sutton took The Pin-Ups with him on his own label, Sutton Records (later renamed Sutton Music Group), which released a Philippine-version of Taste Test in the form of Take on the Weakened Sky.
+In 2005, Sutton took the Pin-Ups with him on his own label, Sutton Records (later renamed Sutton Music Group), which released a Philippine-version of Taste Test in the form of Take on the Weakened Sky.

 All Seats Are Taken

 In 2006, the band fronted for Fra Lippo Lippi at the Araneta Coliseum as All Seats Are Taken was released in the Philippines by Sony-BMG.
-The 16-track album features guitarists Kakoi Legaspi (ex-Rivermaya, Peryodiko), Castro's cousin Kenneth Ilagan (ex-Violent Playground, Mulatto, The Dawn), and the late Francis Magalona.
+The 16-track album features guitarists Kakoi Legaspi (ex-Rivermaya, Peryodiko), Castro's cousin Kenneth Ilagan (ex-Violent Playground, Mulatto, the Dawn), and the late Francis Magalona.
 The songs were co-produced, mixed, and mastered by Angee Rozul.

 Comic book writer and artist Arnold Arre was commissioned by the band to do the album artwork.

-In June 2008, PULP Magazine featured The Pin-Ups on the cover.
+In June 2008, PULP Magazine featured the Pin-Ups on the cover.

 UK compilation album appearance

-Chris Williams of Manchester, England's Baby Boom Records contacted Castro through The Pin-Ups’ Myspace page.
-Williams requested the band's track, "Jackson Pollock 9", for inclusion in the compilation album Baby Boom Sampler No. 4..
+Chris Williams of Manchester, England's Baby Boom Records contacted Castro through the Pin-Ups’ Myspace page.
+Williams requested the band's track, "Jackson Pollock 9", for inclusion on the compilation album Baby Boom Sampler No. 4..
 The CD was launched at the SXSW Festival in Texas, U.S. and is still available in Manchester and through the Baby Boom Records website.